 River Road is a designated River Trail and link to the town's Riverbend Recreational Area.
 Many residents take advantage of the low traffic on River Road to enjoy scenic river views, bird and wildlife watching, fishing, river access, bicycling and walking.
-Coffin Street provides access for this recreational use, a place where the site plan shows a point of exit.
-The addition of an estimated 2,552 auto trips by the residents of the project certainly will affect the safety of town residents who use this area for passive recreation.
+Narrow Coffin Street, which has dangerous curves and poor visibility even in good weather conditions, provides access for this recreational use, a place where the site plan shows a point of exit.
+Based on the number of parking spaces in the original 152-unit plan, 2,552 daily auto trips are anticipated from this project.
+The projected number of parking spaces for the revised plan was not given.
+Regardless, the addition of at least several hundred daily auto trips by development's residents poses a safety concern for residents who use this area for passive recreation.